Alinshans/LCPP/Note/BasicConcepts/DeclarationsAndDefinitions/const.md

 ```
   `const int* const` means both the pointer and the value that point to can not be changed.<br>

-  `reference` is similar to `pointer`, one of their differences is, Once a `reference` is bound to a variable, it can not be changed, this `reference` always represents the variable that was originally bound to it.
+  `reference` is similar to `pointer`, one of their differences is, once a `reference` is bound to a variable, it can not be changed, this `reference` always represents the variable that was originally bound to it.
 So the `reference` is always `const reference`, That means `int& rNum` is equal to `int& const rNum`.

 ###3.
 Const member functions
 Declaring a member function with the `const` keyword specifies that the function is a "read-only" function that does not modify the object for which it is called.
 A constant member function can not modify any non-static data members or call any member functions that aren't constant.To declare a constant member function, place the `const` keyword after the closing parenthesis of the argument list.
 The `const` keyword is required in both the declaration and the definition.<br>